H-M-H/Weylus/Readme.md

 information and capturing the window/screen.
 To make things fast the "MIT-SHM - The MIT Shared Memory Extension" is used to create shared memory images using `XShmCreateImage`.
 The images captured are then encoded to the PNG format using the library mtpng for greater speed.
-Finally the PNG binary data are encoded to base64 and send back to the connected browser, which then loads them to an image tag and draws them to a canvas element.
+Finally the PNG binary data are encoded to base64 and sent back to the connected browser, which then loads them to an image tag and draws them to a canvas element.
 The latencies and loads on my machine are reasonable but I am open to improvements here.